colearninglounge/co-learning-lounge/README.md

 Right now, this is very much a self-funded initiative.
 If you wish to see more and more high-quality content, then support us by giving star to the repo and sharing with your friends and colleagues.

-## Where do we live?
+# Where do we live?
 Facebook is my home.
 Join us [here](https://www.facebook.com/groups/colearninglounge/) and be part of our family.
-Also, Like, Follow and share our [FB page](https://www.facebook.com/Co-learning-lounge-2312708655617417).
+Also like, follow and share our [FB page](https://www.facebook.com/Co-learning-lounge-2312708655617417).

 # Technology